eyedeekay/si-i2p-plugin/README.md

 the difference between this proxy and the default i2p/i2pd http proxies and I don't think there's anything I can do about that.

+I am currently attacking this proxy while using various browsers.
+It seems more complicated browsers are easier to attack.
+They might even do something ridiculous, like presume you're using a captive portal and attempt to direct you to a captive portal login assistance page.
+God captive portals are fucking stupid.
+Who knew?
+Seriously, stay off my clearly labeled sites.

 Before version 0.21, a framework for generating service tunnels ad-hoc will also be in place.
 This will be used for fuzz-testing the http proxy and the pipe proxy.
 Almost everything will be improved by the availability of this.